huwdp/Flash-Matrix/README.md

 # Flash Matrix
-The matrix gives approximate support of Shumway, Lightspark, Gnash and Ruffle flash players compared the defacto standard Adobe Flash Player.
+The matrix gives approximate ActionScript 3 (AS3) support of Shumway, Lightspark, Gnash and Ruffle flash players compared the defacto standard Adobe Flash Player.
 The matrix is not 100% correct due to the difficulty in measuring API support within the source code of each project.

-Adobe Flash support ended on December 31, 2020.
-Click here for information about the end of life support details.

 ## Getting Started